Más Información

-Economic and military expansion at the height of the .
+Economic and military expansion at the height of the coronavirus pandemic .
 Brussels decided last week to open accession negotiations with Albania and North Macedonia , in a move that will increase Western influence in the sensitive Balkan region between the European Union , Russia , and Turkey .

-Although the road to EU membership for both countries is still long and full of doubt, in particular since the European bloc is the target of growing criticism among its own members due to the faltering response that it has given to the COVID-19 crisis in and , the strategic relevance of this action is recognized by all the actors involved.
+Although the road to EU membership for both countries is still long and full of doubt, in particular since the European bloc is the target of growing criticism among its own members due to the faltering response that it has given to the COVID-19 crisis in Italy and Spain , the strategic relevance of this action is recognized by all the actors involved.

 The measure adopted by the European Council , after the EU ministers for European Affairs gave their political consent to start talks during a videoconference, demonstrates that “ Europe is willing and able to take geopolitical decisions even in this trying times of coronavirus pandemic,” highlighted Olivier Varhelyi , EU Commissioner for Neighbourhood and Enlargement .